Nutritional supplements may reduce bad breath

 Likewise, taking vitamin E, vitamin B9, zinc and selenium may help the mouth combat a bone loss-inducing infection of the gums called periodontitis.
 Like gingivitis, periodontitis is caused by poor dental hygiene.
 Unlike gingivitis, periodontitis has also been found to lead directly to tooth loss.
 Studies have shown that taking the recommended daily allowance of the above vitamins and minerals may help prevent the spread of this difficult gum disease.

-To immediately neutralize bad breath, the UCSD website recommends rinsing the mouth with specialty breath fresheners that contain stabilized chlorine dioxide, a molecule that eliminates the sulfuric compounds in the mouth the give halitosis its unpleasant odor.
+To immediately neutralize bad breath, the UCSD website recommends rinsing the mouth with specialty breath fresheners that contain stabilized chlorine dioxide, an oxygenating compounds that targets the sulfur compounds in the mouth that give halitosis its unpleasant odor.

 * These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.
 Please Note: The material on this site is provided for informational purposes only.
 Always consult your health care professional before beginning any new therapy.